Find out how to enter the Speed Trials in your car here.

 The middle balcony has been closed for a few years now, and hopefully will be fixed soon.

-Due to the middle balcony being closed, from 2014 we'll have a large video screen (21 square metres) in the paddock to better see the action.
+Due to the middle balcony being closed, we now have a large video screen (21 square metres) in the paddock to better see the action.

 Kids under 14 (accompanied by a paying adult) get in for free!